 Things you must do

 Tell your doctor as soon as possible if diarrhoea occurs.

 Diarrhoea is a common side effect of irinotecan.
 Your doctor will prescribe a medicine

-for you to take in case you get diarrhoea after treatment.
-You should start taking
+(loperamide) for you to take in case you get diarrhoea after treatment.
+You should

-this medicine when you first have poorly formed or loose stools or bowel movements
+start taking loperamide when you first have poorly formed or loose stools or bowel

 If untreated, severe diarrhoea can be life-threatening

 You must tell your doctor if you cannot get diarrhoea under control within 24 hours